-- a.
-Advisors are limited to advising the student and may not present information, question participants, or make statements during the proceedings.
-Other support persons may be allowed to observe the hearing at the Hearing Officer's discretion. - b.
+- the Hearing Officer will be limited in what can be reviewed when determining responsibility for alleged violations. - 3.
 Students may submit witness statements to be considered in the Hearing.
-Character witnesses are not allowed to participate in a hearing process, but may submit information in writing to the assigned Hearing Officer to be considered in sanctioning, should the Responding Party be found responsible. - c.
-The Hearing Officer shall preside over the hearing, consider all relevant documents and statements, keep order throughout the hearing process, exercise control over the hearing for efficiency and relevancy and determine all relevant timelines including any appropriate extensions. - d.
+Character witnesses are not allowed to participate in a hearing process but may submit information in writing to the assigned Hearing Officer to be considered in sanctioning, should the Responding Party be found responsible. - 4.
+Impacted Parties will have the option of sharing a written impact statement for the University's consideration in the sanctioning of the Responding Party as part of the resolution process.
+Impact statements will be shared with the Responding Party during the resolution process. - 5.
+The Dean of Students appoints a Hearing Officer who shall preside over the hearing, consider all relevant documents and statements, keep order throughout the hearing process, exercise control over the hearing for efficiency and relevancy and determine all relevant timelines including any appropriate extensions. - 6.
 The Hearing Officer will not hear arguments about the legality of the procedures.
-Technical departures from the hearing procedure will not invalidate a decision, recommendation, or proceeding unless they have prevented a fair determination of the issues. - e.
+Technical departures from the hearing procedure will not invalidate a decision, recommendation, or proceeding unless they have prevented a fair determination of the issues. - 7.
 The Hearing Officer will make determinations about the facts and the credibility of the information and determine by a preponderance of the evidence whether the student has violated the Code.
 The Hearing Officer will also determine appropriate sanction(s), if applicable.

-5. During the Hearing
+During the Hearing

-- a.
-The Hearing Officer will explain the hearing procedure and review the alleged violation(s) which led to the hearing and summarize the record. - b.
-The Responding Party shall present information related to the alleged violations of the Code. - c.
-The Hearing Officer will question the Responding Party and will consider any relevant documents presented. - d.
+- 1. The Hearing Officer will explain the hearing procedure and review the alleged violation(s) which led to the hearing and summarize the record. - 2.
+The Responding Party shall present information related to the alleged violations of the Code. - 3.
+The Hearing Officer will question the Responding Party and will consider any relevant information presented. - 4.
 All student conduct proceedings are closed to the public.
-The Hearing Officer may exclude from the proceedings any person who disrupts the hearing process or who fails to adhere to the explicit requests of the Hearing Officer. - e.
+The Hearing Officer may exclude from the proceedings any person who disrupts the hearing process or who fails to adhere to the explicit requests of the Hearing Officer. - 5.
 Technical rules of evidence and procedures applicable to civil and criminal court cases do not apply to hearings.

-6. Hearing Officer Decision
+Hearing Officer Decision